Fiifi2015/Fiifi2015.github.io/about.md

 In 2015 I began my journey from transitioning from a Data Analyst to a Data Scientist.
 I wrote a medium blog post about my journey [*here.*](https://medium.com/@fiifi.aarthur/data-analyst-to-data-scientist-1232da18b07c)

  This experience has helped me to **coach several people into landing roles in the Data Science and Data Analytics field**.
 There has never been a better time in the job market for Data Scientists.
-Thinking about upskilling yourself or transitioning into the world of Data Science / AI, with my services and hard work we together make that happen for you.
+Thinking about **upskilling yourself or transitioning into the world of Data Science / AI**, with my services and a little bit of hard work, we can together make that happen for you.

 ### Contact me